deeppavlov/chatsky/docs/source/index.rst

    pip install dff

 This framework is compatible with Python 3.7 and newer versions.
+Note that if you are going to use one of the database backends, you will have to specify an extra or install the corresponding requirements yourself.
 Additionally, you also have the option to download the source code directly from the `GitHub <https://github.com/deeppavlov/dialog_flow_framework>`_ repository using the commands: